 Emergency Evacuation and Fire Drills

-An electronic horn signals emergency evacuations.
-All library users and staff are required to exit library buildings by the nearest designated exit.
-New York State law requires periodic fire drills.
+An electronic horn will sound to signal either a fire drill or an actual emergency evacuation.
+In both cases, all library users and staff are required to immediately exit library buildings by the nearest designated exit.
+Note that periodic fire drills are required by New York State law.

-Library materials are protected by an electronic security system.
-When the system's alarm sounds, the person exiting must return to the Service Desk.
-If unauthorized library materials are discovered, the incident is reported to the appropriate administrative authority for disciplinary action.
+When the system's alarm sounds, the person who triggered the alarm must return to the Library Service Desk.
+If that person has any unauthorized library materials in his or her possession, Library staff will report the incident to the appropriate administrative authority for disciplinary action.
 Such action may include, but not be limited to, loss of library privileges, disciplinary warning, disciplinary probation, expulsion from the Institute, or legal prosecution.

 Closing Time Signal

-Notice is given 30 minutes before closing, signaling the return of group study room keys and class reserve materials.
-Users have 15 minutes until the Service Desk closes to borrow library materials.
+Notice is given 30 minutes before closing over the loudspeaker, signaling the return of group study room keys and class reserve materials.
+Users have 15 minutes until the Library Service Desk closes to borrow library materials.

 Late Night Study Hours

-No desk services are available during late night study hours when only Building Safety Monitors are on duty.
-A public announcement is made by Public Safety 5 minutes prior to closing directing everyone to exit the building.
+The Library Service Desks are not available during late night study hours, when only building safety monitors are on duty.
+Public safety staff will make an announcement five minutes prior to closing and direct everyone to exit the building at that time.

 Requests for Exceptions to Standard Access to Folsom Library

 Access to the Folsom Library is established with the issuance of a valid Rensselaer ID.
 Visiting scholars, visiting researchers and visiting faculty will be granted access to the library during the hours that the building is open.